JDDoesDev/presentations/osmi.md

   - I've become more comfortable in social situations,
   - still introverted,
   - I don't have nearly as many anxiety attacks or times when I am unreasonably afraid of doing normal things
+- I am not as afraid of losing my job because of being unable to focus
 - Also, i realize...

 <!--s-->